CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 Presently, the inconsistency of design rules between the DSM, Designers making and consuming changes, and the design system codebase lead to **confusion**, **duplicated work**, **inconsistency** and **disorganization** within all three systems.

+- **Designers** should have an organized set of elements which standardize their process and add consistency to their production.
+- **Stakeholders and Project Managers** could be better served when discussing visual changes if there were a library of standards for them to choose from when making decisions.
+- **Developers** could eliminate confusion and the hacking together of solutions when presented with a visual change by utilizing the same set of elements as everyone else.

 ## Proposal

 [Design tokens](https://www.invisionapp.com/inside-design/design-tokens/) can help us solve this problem.